Treasury's Stegman says home refinancing program shouldn't be extended

-WASHINGTON (Reuters) - The Obama administration on Wednesday argued against expanding a program that allows some borrowers with Fannie Mae FNMA.OB and Freddie Mac FMCC.OB loans to lower their interest rates even if they owe more than their homes are worth.
+WASHINGTON, Jan 22 (Reuters) - The Obama administration on Wednesday argued against expanding a program that allows some borrowers with Fannie Mae and Freddie Mac loans to lower their interest rates even if they owe more than their homes are worth.

 Currently, homeowners whose loans are backed by the government-owned housing finance giants can qualify for the program if they took out loans by May 31, 2009.
 Some housing advocacy groups and lenders have lobbied to allow people to qualify if they took out more recent loans as well.